adirathodd/cs-490-project/backend/README.md

 ```

 Behavior:
-- Executes the reminder command immediately on container start.
+- Sleeps until the next 9:00 AM America/New_York occurrence (DST aware) then runs.
-- Sleeps for 24 hours (86400 seconds) before running again.
+- After each run computes sleep until the next day’s 9:00 AM.
-- Interval can be customized via the `INTERVAL_SECONDS` environment variable.
+- Timezone and hour/minute are configurable via environment variables.

 #### Enable / Start
 If you've already updated your compose file: